 The difference between the two strange bedfellows became irreconcilable and they both headed for court for a divorce which came to pass.
 While Taribo is reportedly taking his pastoral work to the next level in Italy, Atinuke moved on into another relationship.

-Taribo West Childhood Story Plus Untold Biography Facts –Using Charms and Babalawos
+Taribo West Untold Biography – Using Charms and Babalawos:

 “Of course yes, I don’t know why people decline to talk about their involvement with charms.
 Football has to do with a lot of powers.
 When there are big events, you look at the stadium, you see people, fans invoking all kinds of things; magicians are there, voodooists are there.
 In my playing days, when I was ignorant, I used to get some mallams and babalawos (traditional doctors) to make charms for us, which we took to (national) camp.
 Sometimes it worked, sometimes it didn’t.